How Long It Takes to Become a Successful Trader – The Thorough Answer

 Ultimately, you need to look at what you can reasonably make based on your realistic percentage returns from demo trading.
 Then, you’ll be able to see how much capital you need to generate the dollar return you want for your income.
 See How Much Money Can I Make as a Day Trader for profit scenarios.

-How Long It Takes to Become a Successful Trader – How to Learn and Practice
+How to Learn and Practice

 Practice doesn’t make perfect.
 Perfect practice only creates improvement.
 If you practice the wrong things, or do the same wrong things over and over, you’ll continue to struggle no matter how many hours you are putting in.
 After more than 13 years of trading I still make mistakes, but I spot them quickly and work on them, which means the number of mistakes tends to decline.